moeiscool/ZoneMinder-MP4/README.md

 **These are just some reasons why Shinobi had to be born.** I couldn't wait any longer and the thought of donating to a team that ignores 4(+) year old issues seemed like a fools bet.

-Try the replacement to ZoneMinder instead and save yourself the nightmare that is zoneminder. https://github.com/moeiscool/Shinobi
+Save yourself the nightmare that is zoneminder, Try Shinobi instead. https://github.com/moeiscool/Shinobi